nealrichardson/skeletor/README.md

 [![Build Status](https://travis-ci.org/nealrichardson/skeletor.png?branch=master)](https://travis-ci.org/nealrichardson/skeletor) [![Build status](https://ci.appveyor.com/api/projects/status/28hsiu1b9ntisto7/branch/master?svg=true)](https://ci.appveyor.com/project/nealrichardson/skeletor/branch/master)  [![codecov](https://codecov.io/gh/nealrichardson/skeletor/branch/master/graph/badge.svg)](https://codecov.io/gh/nealrichardson/skeletor)

-There are lots of R package skeletons out there.
+There are a few R package skeletons out there.
 Why write another?
 I want a package skeleton that lays out everything I need to write tests, code, documentation, and potentially vignettes.
-I want it set up to build and install and pass CHECK smoothly.
+I want it set up to build and install and pass `R CMD check` smoothly.
 And I want it set up for using git, GitHub, and Travis CI.
-The defaults of the base R's `package.skeleton` never are what I want, and `devtools::create` left out key features that I want in my package.
+The defaults of the base R's `package.skeleton` never are what I want, and what `devtools::create` makes is too bare.

-I found that I was starting every package I wrote by copying the last package I made, deleting its code and tests, and renaming everything. `skeletor` automates that.
+I found that I was starting every package by copying the last package I made, deleting its code and tests, and renaming everything. `skeletor` automates that.

 ## Installing